bsc-life/tutorial_setuptools/README.md

 - **Author**: Victoria Ruiz-Serra
 - **e-mail**: victoria.ruizserra@bsc.es

 *Note: This is a tutorial from an ammateur developer of a Python package.
 Despite my inexperience, I decided to share my little knwoledge and perhaps save some of your time.
-Since I struggled sometimes to understand and implement some of the functions of my command line, I tried to point out those not-so-obvious steps.
-I think this is a good manual if you are a beginner like me.*
+Since I struggled sometimes to understand and implement some of the functions of my command line app, I tried to point out those not-so-obvious steps.
+Theregore, I think this is a good manual if you are a beginner like me.*

 **Here you will find an easy-to-follow recipe to build your own Python command-line application.**